bincyber/pkictl/README.md

       options:
         version: 1

 The above example will create:
-- a [Root](https://www.vaultproject.io/api/secret/pki/index.html#generate-root) CA with a TTL of 2 years
+- a ECDSA-based [Root](https://www.vaultproject.io/api/secret/pki/index.html#generate-root) CA with a TTL of 2 years
-- an [Intermediate](https://www.vaultproject.io/api/secret/pki/index.html#generate-intermediate) CA with a TTL of 1 year signed by the Root CA
+- an RSA-based [Intermediate](https://www.vaultproject.io/api/secret/pki/index.html#generate-intermediate) CA with a TTL of 1 year signed by the Root CA
-- a [Role](https://www.vaultproject.io/api/secret/pki/index.html#create-update-role) named _server_ permitting the Intermediate CA to generate or sign TLS server certificates for any subdomains on demo.pkictl.com
+- a [Role](https://www.vaultproject.io/api/secret/pki/index.html#create-update-role) named `server` permitting the Intermediate CA to generate or sign TLS server certificates for any subdomains on demo.pkictl.com
-- a [Policy](https://www.vaultproject.io/docs/concepts/policies.html) mapped to the _server_ role
+- a [Policy](https://www.vaultproject.io/docs/concepts/policies.html) mapped to the `server` role
 - a [Key/Value](https://www.vaultproject.io/api/secret/kv/kv-v1.html) engine to store the exported private key of the Intermediate CA

 Create PKI secrets from the YAML manifest file:

-    $ pkictl apply -u https://localhost:8200 -f makmanifest.yaml
+    $ pkictl apply -u https://localhost:8200 -f manifest.yaml

     [*] pkictl - the Vault server has been initialized and is not sealed [*] pkictl - Enabled KV backend: demo-kv-engine